olaanalyst/Excel_project/README.md

 - Tables
 - Pivot tables
 - Power Query

-## problem statement
-In my project, i encountered chaallenges with inconsistent data formatting in the "Billing Amount" column, which prompted me to standardize the representation by adding dollar signs.
-Additionally, i introduced a "Duration" column to capture time-related aspects.
-However the dataset suffered from duplications in the new values, necessitating a thorough data cleaning process to refine and streamline the information.
-Addressing these issues is pivotal to ensure data uniformity and eliminate redundancy, paving the way for accurate analysis and meaningful visualization.

 ## Data cleaning process
 Data Cleaning also known as data cleansing or scrubbing, is the process of identifying and correcting errors, inconsistencies, and inaccuracies within a dataset.
 This dataset which contains 10001 observations(rows) with 16 variables(columnns), some column like "Biliing amount" i added dollar signs.
 I identified and removed duplicate values within the dataset.